Conformalized Polynomial Chaos Expansion for Uncertainty-aware Surrogate Modeling: Abstract

 \section{Abstract}

 This work introduces a method to equip data-driven polynomial chaos expansion surrogate models with intervals that quantify the predictive uncertainty of the surrogate.
-To that end, we integrate jackknife-based conformal prediction into regression-based polynomial chaos expansions.
+To that end, jackknife-based conformal prediction is integrated into regression-based polynomial chaos expansions.
 The jackknife algorithm uses leave-one-out residuals to generate predictive intervals around the predictions of the polynomial chaos surrogate.
 The jackknife+ extension additionally requires leave-one-out model predictions.
-The key to efficient implementation is to leverage the linearity of the polynomial chaos regression model, so that leave-one-out residuals and, if necessary, leave-one-out model predictions can be computed with analytical, closed-form expressions, thus eliminating the need for repeated model re-training.
-In addition to the efficient computation of the predictive intervals, a significant advantage of this approach is its data efficiency, as it requires no hold-out dataset for prediction interval calibration, thus allowing the entire dataset to be used for model training.
-The conformalized polynomial chaos expansion method is validated on several benchmark models, where the impact of training data volume on the predictive intervals is additionally investigated.\\
+Both methods allow to use the entire dataset for model training and do not require a hold-out dataset for prediction interval calibration.
+The key to efficient implementation is to leverage the linearity of the polynomial chaos regression model, so that leave-one-out residuals and, if necessary, leave-one-out model predictions can be computed with analytical, closed-form expressions.
+This eliminates the need for repeated model re-training.
+The conformalized polynomial chaos expansion method is first validated on four benchmark models and then applied to two electrical engineering design use-cases.
+The method produces predictive intervals that provide the target coverages, even for low-accuracy models trained with small datasets.
+At the same time, training data availability plays a crucial role in improving the empirical coverage and narrowing the predictive interval, as well as in reducing their variability over different training datasets. \\

 \textbf{Keywords}: conformal prediction, jackknife, polynomial chaos expansion, regression, surrogate modeling, uncertainty quantification.